 Having been caught out by the severity of the last 2 winters, we were a bit better prepared this year, when the cold weather arrived early.
-The last week has been very cold, but the carrots we lifted at the end of October, and the parsnips lifted after earlier frosts in November have all been easily accessible for suppers in their simple wooden drawers filled with damp chainsaw shavings.
+The last week has been very cold, but the carrots we lifted at the end of October, and the parsnips lifted after earlier frosts in November have all been easily accessible for suppers in their simple wooden drawers, filled with damp chainsaw shavings.
 It certainly beats trying to chisel vegetables from deeply frozen soil.

-Driving back from our last film/talk of the year given to the Cardigan Horticultural Society this week, we thought we’d had a good journey home on well gritted roads until we climbed out of Llanybydder towards the summit at King’s Cross.
-We suddenly hit dense fog for the last 2 miles, which as result of the sub zero temperatures was freezing fog, and by morning this had coated much foliage in the garden with the stunning ice crystal trimmings of a December rime….
+Driving back from our last film/talk of the year, given to the Cardigan horticultural society this week, we thought we’d had a good journey home on well gritted roads until we climbed out of Llanybydder towards the summit at King’s Cross.
+We suddenly hit dense fog for the last 2 miles, which as result of the sub-zero temperatures was freezing fog, and by morning this had coated much foliage in the garden with the stunning ice crystal trimmings of a December rime.

 But before giving an update on how the greenhouse compost heating project has fared under these testing conditions, I’m going to digress to touch on a subject I’ve had a few weeks to mull over.
-(The horrific events and tragedy in the last 24 hours at the primary school in Connecticut, America may mean that some readers may want to skip the next section as being too raw)…
+(The horrific events and tragedy in the last 24 hours at the primary school in Connecticut, America may mean that some readers may want to skip the next section as being too raw).

 In my veterinary education, little discussion or formal advice was given on this sensitive area.
-You picked up tips and developed your own approach from observation of experienced mentor vets whilst ‘seeing practice’, and of course as a result of personal experience down the years.
-It was critical to perform the task both technically well and sensitively.
+You picked up tips and developed your own approach from observation of experienced mentor vets whilst ‘seeing practice’, and as a result of personal experience down the years.
+It was critical to perform the task both technically well, and sensitively.
 Meaningful emotional involvement with the pet owners was difficult in most cases, and perhaps unwise.
 Does this regular taking of life insidiously alter veterinary surgeons’ views of what they find rewarding about the job in the longer term?

-I do remember fairly late in my career becoming aware of a few strange ‘synchronicities’ involving music around the time that pets were euthanased in their owner’s homes.
+I do remember fairly late in my career, becoming aware of a few strange ‘synchronicities’ involving music around the time that pets were euthanased in their owner’s homes.
 Was I becoming too detached from the task in hand, if I was even noticing what music was playing in the background, as I carried out the euthanasia?
 Or was it a subtle prompt for me to reassess whether it was right for me to continue in general practice?

-Secondly a woman discussed with me at length, in advance, her desire to have her elderly dog ‘Put to Sleep’ at home.
+Secondly, a woman discussed with me at length, in advance, her desire to have her elderly dog ‘put to sleep’ at home.
 She specifically wanted to hold it in her arms as it was given the lethal injection.
 I explained that whilst this might be possible, with an elderly dog we tried to use an experienced nurse to raise the vein for the injection and limit any possible struggling or distress.
-In the event when the call came, the dog had collapsed on the stair’s landing in the owner’s home, and in this awkward position it was still possible for the owner to cradle the pet, whilst Fiona raised the vein and the injection was administered.
-It was at this precise moment that I heard the radio in the adjacent kitchen had just started playing a song by Cutting Crew…. ” I just died in your arms tonight“.
+In the event when the call came, the dog had collapsed on the stair’s landing in the owner’s home, and in this awkward position it was still possible for the owner to cradle the pet, whilst Fiona worked around her and managed to raise the vein as the injection was administered.
+It was at this precise moment that I heard the radio in the adjacent kitchen had just started playing a song by Cutting Crew.
+“I just died in your arms tonight“.

 Undoubtedly the most powerful of these moments involved a much loved elderly ginger tabby which I’d cared for over a number of years.
 In the owner’s living room after a final cuddle, the cat, seemingly sensing what was about to happen, clung to the owner’s pullover and had to be gently but firmly prised away, whilst it fixed me with an apparently knowing stare.
-On this occasion Fiona had accompanied me to hold the cat whilst the lethal injection was given, when of course the switched-into-competence-mode-professional denies any vital eye contact as the needle-vein-solution link has to be made.
+On this occasion Fiona had again accompanied me to hold the cat whilst the lethal injection was given, when of course the switched-into-competence-mode-professional denies any vital eye contact as the needle-vein-solution link has to be made.

 We got into the car, and turning the ignition on, were greeted by Classic FM on the car radio.
 And the opening bars of the hauntingly beautiful theme from Schindler’s List by John Williams, and played with such emotional intensity by Itzhak Perlman’s violin.